sass/sass/README.md

 ### Member

-A *member* is anything that's defined, either by the user or the implementation, that is identified by a Sass identifier.
+A *member* is anything that's defined either by the user or the implementation and is identified by a Sass identifier.
 This currently includes variables, mixins, functions, and placeholder selectors.
 Each member type has its own namespace, so for example the variable `$name` doesn't conflict with the placeholder selector `%name`.